 China Tour Flyers

 It’s always a good idea to make a dedicated tour flyer for dates in China.
 Even if it’s part of a larger Asia tour.
-Fans in China simply don’t care about your shows in other countries, and it weakens the branding to be promoting “Asian” events to locals, especially if you are sharing the flyers on Chinese platforms.
+Fans in China simply don’t care nearly as much about your shows in other countries, and it weakens the branding to be promoting “Asian” events to locals, especially if you are sharing the flyers on Chinese platforms.

 Taiwan, Hong Kong, and Macau